 Associate Professor of Biology and of Biochemistry and Molecular Biology

 Roles of the cytoskeleton at the cell membrane in epithelial cells, including issues of cell polarity and adhesion, cell signaling, and morphogenesis.

 Fundamental molecular mechanisms by which vascular endothelial cells sense the forces from flowing blood and transduce this mechanical information into adjustments of cell and tissue biology.

 Associate Professor of Bioengineering

-Assistant Professor of Biomedical Engineering
+Associate Professor of Biomedical Engineering

 Design of bio-inspired functional materials that serve as new tools in precision medicine.
 Understanding how peptides and proteins assemble at natural and non-natural interfaces to form organized structures with unique biochemical functions.
 The design of nano- and micro-scale biomaterials to develop new biosensing and therapeutic strategies to treat infectious disease, inflammation and cancer.

-Assistant Professor of Biochemistry and Molecular Biology
+Associate Professor of Biochemistry and Molecular Biology

 Understanding how bacterial cell surface complex lipids are synthesized, to characterize structural modifications in response to varying growth environments, and to uncover how these changes are regulated.

 Associate Professor of Chemical Engineering and Biomedical Engineering